Mohamednajdawi/quiz_hub/docs/blog/social-media-posts.md

 Caption:
 Transform your study routine! 📚✨

-Quiz Hub turns any PDF or article into:
+Progrezz turns any PDF or article into:
 🎯 Interactive quizzes
 📝 Flashcard sets
 ✍️ Essay questions